stephencweiss/stephencharlesweiss.com/content/list/reading-list.md

 ### Fiction

+1. _Legacy of Orïsha, Book I: Children of Blood and Bone_ by Tomi Adeyemi
 1. _The Fall_ by Albert Camus
 1. _Robinson Crusoe_ by Defoe
 1. _The Brothers Karamazov_ by Fyodor Dostoevsky